Supply Chain Optimization

 1. C3 AI

 C3 AI offers an AI-native supply chain suite combining visibility, planning, and predictive analytics.
-Rather than positioning as purely planning or visibility, it focuses on applying machine learning to supply chain problems: demand forecasting, inventory optimization, and exception prediction.
+Rather than positioning as purely planning or visibility, it focuses on applying machine learning to supply chain problems: demand forecasting, inventory optimization, exception prediction, and generative AI-powered root cause analysis.
+It’s an AI-powered supply chain control tower solution built for data-mature organizations.

 - Pre-built AI applications for demand sensing, inventory optimization, and supply chain risk